-Figure 13 illustrates this energy consumption by fuel type.
-The Region depends heavily on fuel oil and kerosene with this fuel source supplying over 50% of the residential heating needs.
-As most of the fuel types are not locally produced (fossil fuel sourced), the funds going to this supply are funneled directly out of the state and Region.
+To account for the different building types and their respective uses, the following estimates divide thermal energy consumption into residential and commercial uses (industrial building thermal demand is not included, as the data is not available and highly variable).
+Figure 12 illustrates this energy consumption by fuel type.
+The Region depends heavily on fuel oil and kerosene with this fuel source supplying over 50% of residential heating needs.
+As the majority of the fuel types are not locally produced (fossil fuel sourced), the funds going to this supply are funneled directly out of both the State and Region.